The Golden Quarter is almost here. And you know what that means. Shoppers are in a shopping frenzy—from October to New Year’s Eve.

 After Christmas, ramping up your post-jingle bells’ sale is a great way to sell any overstocked products.
 Not to mention—it’s an awesome technique to cash in on all of the gift cards people got for Christmas.

-For a successful post-Christmas sale make sure shoppers know that you’re selling out all of your seasonal stock.
+For a successful post-Christmas sale make sure customers know that you’re selling out all of your seasonal stock.

-Blast your sale over social media, across your site with the help of popups, and promote your sale in your email campaigns.
+Blast your sale campaign over social media, across your site with the help of popups, and promote it in your email campaigns.

 2. Flash sales